 Rebecca Muddiman is an English Crime fiction writer whose first novel, Stolen, was published in 2013 and was one of the winners of the first Northern Crime Competition.
 She also won a Northern Writers’ Time to Write Award in 2010 for the same book.
 Her second novel, Gone, was released in January 2015 and her third, Tell Me Lies in March 2016, both by Mulholland.

 She has a degree in Film and Media from the University of Sunderland and an MA in Creative Writing from Teesside University.
 She also has qualifications in Film and TV Production and Music Management, and has done several short courses including Crime Scene Investigation and Criminology.
+You can find out more about Rebecca Muddiman and keep up to date with her by visiting her website.

 So that’s my Introduction and here’s the Interview: